Romania’s president nominates finance minister to head govt

-BUCHAREST, Romania (AP) — Romania’s president has nominated the country’s finance minister to be head of a new government.
+BUCHAREST, Romania (AP) — Romania’s president nominated the country’s finance minister Wednesday to be the head of a new government.

-President Klaus Iohannis said Wednesday that he asked Finance Minister Florin Citu to form a new government and become prime minister.
+President Klaus Iohannis said he asked Finance Minister Florin Citu to form a new government and serve as prime minister.

 Romania’s centrist, minority government was ousted three weeks ago after losing a confidence vote in parliament.

-The government led by Prime Minister Ludovic Orban has remained in a caretaker role since, including Citu as finance minister.
+The government led by Prime Minister Ludovic Orban remains in a caretaker role, including Citu as finance minister, until a new government is formed and approved.

 Citu now has 10 days to nominate his Cabinet and seek approval from parliament.

-The Orban government had been in power only since November, when it replaced a Social Democratic government beset by corruption scandals.
+Orban’s government had been in power only since November, when it replaced a Social Democratic government beset by corruption scandals.

-National elections are scheduled to be held only around the end of the year or early 2021, but Orban’s National Liberal Party, formerly headed by Iohannis, is seen trying to provoke early elections to exploit its good standing in opinion polls.
+The next national election is scheduled around the end of the year or early 2021.
+But political observers think Orban’s National Liberal Party, formerly headed by Iohannis, is trying to provoke an early election to take advantage of its good standing in opinion polls.

-If lawmakers reject two prime ministerial candidates proposed by the president, early elections would be called.
+If lawmakers reject two prime ministerial candidates proposed by the president, an early election would be called.